MoCo-GHE-Admin/github-scripts/README.md

-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --file FILE       File of 'owner/repo' names, 1 per line --parse-commit    look at the weekly commits of the repo.
-Only useful if you care about usage in the last year.
-  -i                Give visual output of that progress continues - useful for long runs redirected to a file
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --file FILE       File of 'owner/repo' names, 1 per line -i                Give visual output of that progress continues - useful for long runs redirected to a file
 ```